LLNL/RAJA/docs/sphinx/user_guide/feature/iteration_spaces.rst

 By default, the list segment constructor copies the indices in the array passed to it to the memory space specified by the resource argument.
 The resource argument is required so that the segment index values are in the proper memory space for the kernel to run.
-Since the kernel is run in this example on the CPU host (indicated by the ``RAJA::seq_exec`` execution policy), we pass a host resource object to the list segment constructor.
-If, for example, the kernel was to run on a GPU using a CUDA or HIP execution policy, then the resource type passed to the camp resource constructor would have to be ``camp::resources::Cuda()`` or ``camp::resources::Hip()``, respectively.
+Since the kernel is run on the CPU host in this example (indicated by the ``RAJA::seq_exec`` execution policy), we pass a host resource object to the list segment constructor.
+If, for example, the kernel was to run on a GPU using a CUDA or HIP execution policy, then the resource type passed to the camp resource constructor would be ``camp::resources::Cuda()`` or ``camp::resources::Hip()``, respectively.

 Segment Types and  Iteration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^